thedumbtechguy/Fluxxan/README.md

 # Fluxxan

-Fluxxan is an Android implementation of the Flux Architecture that combines concepts from both Fluxxor and Redux.
+Fluxxan is an Android implementation of the Flux Architecture that combines concepts from both Fluxxor and Redux with minimal dependencies and support for Android SDK 8.

 Originally DroidFlux, it started as a direct Android port of the popular [Fluxxor](http://fluxxor.com) library seeking to implement the [Flux Architecture](https://facebook.github.io/flux/) as popularised by Facebook for Android.
 The library has evolved into a hybrid of the original Flux and [Redux](https://github.com/reactjs/redux), borrowing some of the great ideas from Redux while trying to be as close to the original dictates of Flux as much as possible.